Vidya Charan Shukla: Political career

-In the 1957 general elections, he was elected as a Member of Parliament in the Lok Sabha, on a Indian National Congress ticket from Balodabazar constituency.
+In the 1957 general elections, he was elected as a Member of Parliament in the Lok Sabha, on an Indian National Congress ticket from Balodabazar constituency.
 He became one of the youngest MPs in the 2nd Lok Sabha.
 Subsequently, he won Lok Sabha elections from Mahasamund in 1962, 1964 (bypoll), 1967, 1980, 1984 and 1989; and from Raipur in 1971 and 1991.
 He lost from Raipur in 1977 and 1998; and from Mahasamund in 2004.
 He was elected to Lok Sabha a total of 9 times.

 When Indira Gandhi became Prime Minister in 1966, he was chosen as a Minister in her Cabinet.
 He was Minister of State under Prime Minister Indira Gandhi from 1967 to 1977 including as Minister of State with Independent Charge of Information and Broadcasting.

 Despite a versatile career, Shukla's role as Information and Broadcasting Minister during the Emergency period had got him some odium as propagandist for Indira Gandhi’s government.
-His ministry attracted adverse attention for the media censor policy during that period when Freedom of speech was under attack.
-The Justice Shah Commission of Inquiry which went into the Emergency excesses, was stunned when V. C. Shukla owned entire responsibility for the functioning of his ministry.
+His ministry attracted adverse attention for the media censor policy during that period when freedom of speech was under attack.
+The Justice Shah Commission of Inquiry which went into the Emergency excesses, was stunned when V. C. Shukla owned the entire responsibility for the functioning of his ministry.
 He had banned Kishore Kumar's songs on All India Radio because Kishore Kumar had refused to sing at an Indira Gandhi rally.

-He was known for his iron-fist handling of the media during the Emergency.He was also a minister in Rajiv Gandhi lead Congress government, but left and joined the revolt against Rajiv Gandhi in the mid-1980s and was one of the founders of Jan Morcha along with Arun Nehru, V.P.
+He was known for his iron-fist handling of the media during the Emergency.
+He was also a minister in Rajiv Gandhi lead Congress government, but left and joined the revolt against Rajiv Gandhi in the mid-1980s and was one of the founders of Jan Morcha along with Arun Nehru, V.P.
 Singh and Arif Mohammad Khan.
 He later became a minister in the National Front government of 1989-90 under V.P.
 Singh and switched allegiance to join the subsequent Chandrasekhar government and served as Minister for External Affairs of India during 1990-91 under Prime Minister Chandra Shekhar, during the Lok Sabha as a member of Janata Dal.